nus-cs2103-AY2223S2/tp/docs/UserGuide.md

       <p align="center">
             <img src="images/UIscreenshots/drugSS/ddeletetnres.png" style="zoom:100%">
       </p>
 <div markdown="block" class="alert alert-success">:information_source: **Note:** The index of a drug can change depending on the filter you currently apply on the drug list.
-For example, if you execute the <span style="border-style: solid;"> d list </span> command, all filter will be removed and the drug's index will be its position in the main drug list.
-However, if you execute a <span style="border-style: solid;"> d find TRADE_NAME </span> command, the drug's index will be its position in the **filtered** drug list.
+For example, if you execute the <span style="border-style: solid;"> &nbsp;d list </span> command, all filter will be removed and the drug's index will be its position in the main drug list.
+However, if you execute a <span style="border-style: solid;"> &nbsp;d find TRADE_NAME </span> command, the drug's index will be its position in the **filtered** drug list.
 Subsequent deletion by index will be with respect to the list you're currently viewing.
 </div>

 <br/>